scotws/265SXB-Guide/memory.md

 inital value of $FB.
 A **clear** (0) bit selects:

 - **CS0B** External Port replacement (32 byte).
 Inactive when BCR0 = 0 (see
-  below) and 00:DF00 to 00:DF07 are used for internal I/O register selection (P70).
-When BCR0 = 1 the external memory bus is enabled and CS0B is active for the addresses 00:DF00 to DF1F. _Usually leave this unchanged at bit set (1)._
+  below) and 00:DF00 to 00:DF07 are used for internal I/O register selection.
+  When BCR0 = 1 the external memory bus is enabled and CS0B is active for the addresses 00:DF00 to DF1F.
+This is pin 70 ("P70") on the microcomputer chip.
+  _Usually you will leave this unchanged and disabled with the bit set (1)._

 - **CS1B** Select coprocessor expansion.
 Affects the 64 bytes from 00:DFC0 to
   00:DFFF (P71). _Leave unchanged at bit set (1) unless you really know what you